 1. Have a documented content marketing strategy

-Well, 69% of marketers who are effective in content marketing have a documented strategy, while only 16% have no strategy at all.
+Well, 69% of marketers who are effective in global content marketing have a documented strategy, while only 16% have no strategy at all.
 To distribute the content, make a strategy and then market it across various channels.

 2. Use social media channels frequently

 If you want genuine insights and feedback on your lean content, distribute it through social media channels like Facebook, Twitter, Youtube, Linkedin, Google+, and Pinterest.